Code-Verification Techniques for Hypersonic Reacting Flows in Thermochemical Nonequilibrium: Introduction

 Verification and validation of the implementation and suitability of such models are necessary to develop confidence in the credibility of the simulations.
 Validation assesses how well the models instantiated in the code represent the relevant physical phenomena.
 It is typically performed by comparing simulation results with experimental results to assess the suitability of the models, the model error, and the practical bounds of validity of the models.
 On the other hand, verification assesses the accuracy of the numerical solutions the code produces, relative to the assumptions and expectations associated with the numerical methods.
 Following Roache~\cite{roache_1998}, Salari and Knupp~\cite{salari_2000}, and Oberkampf and Roy~\cite{oberkampf_2010}, verification can be divided into code verification and solution verification.
 Solution verification focuses on numerical-error estimation for a particular simulation, whereas code verification focuses on the correctness of the numerical-method implementation in the code.
 A review of code and solution verification is presented by Roy~\cite{roy_2005}.

 This paper focuses on code verification. \reviewerOne{When numerically solving the underlying equations of the aforementioned models}, the equations must be discretized using, for example, finite differences, finite volumes, or finite elements.
 Due to the finite nature of the discretization, the equations incur a truncation error and, consequently, their solutions introduce a discretization error.
 As the discretization is refined, the discretization error should decrease.
-More rigorously, a code should achieve an expected order of accuracy: as the mesh is refined by a factor, the error should decrease at a rate that is an expected power of that factor.
+More rigorously, a code should achieve an expected order of accuracy: as the mesh is refined by a factor, the error should decrease at a rate that is an expected power of that factor, provided the mesh is in the asymptotic region.
 In practice, since the exact solution is generally unavailable, manufactured solutions are frequently employed~\cite{roache_2001}.

 Code verification has been performed on computational physics codes associated with several physics disciplines, including fluid dynamics~\cite{roy_2004,bond_2007,veluri_2010,oliver_2012}, solid mechanics~\cite{chamberland_2010}, fluid--structure interaction~\cite{etienne_2012}, heat transfer in fluid--solid interaction~\cite{veeraragavan_2016}, multiphase flows~\cite{brady_2012}, radiation hydrodynamics~\cite{mcclarren_2008}, electrodynamics~\cite{ellis_2009}, and electromagnetism~\cite{marchand_2013}.
 Though not as common, code-verification techniques for hypersonic flows have been presented by Roy et al.~\cite{roy_2003} for a single-species perfect gas and by Gollan and Jacobs~\cite{gollan_2013} for a multi-species gas in thermal equilibrium.